cloud-worm/swaptris/README.md

 - You can just play it as normal Tetris
 - Nice UI
-- Good for learning JavaScript: modding SwapTris is simple ande amusing

-> Copyright © 2020 Cloud Worm
 - Good for learning JavaScript: modding SwapTris is simple and amusing

-> Copyright © 2020 Cloud Worm
+> Copyright © 2020 Cloud Worm.
+All rights reserved.